jpc-hpe/my_nvim_config/README.md

 This is my own plugin, and I am using it to learn about plugins, lua, ...
 The interesting part are lines 2 and 3.
-By commenting one or the other, you can easily switch between a local copy and the one on github.
-I switch to local, do some development, and once finished I `git push`, switch back to github version, refresh (`U` in `:Lazy` screen) and check that it still works.
+By commenting one or the other, you can easily switch between a local copy and the one on GitHub.
+I switch to local, do some development, and once finished I `git push`, switch back to GitHub version, refresh (`U` in `:Lazy` screen) and check that it still works.

 ### blink and copilot

 By default, LazyVim integrates copilot.lua into blink.cmp (by means of blink-cmp-copilot).
-My main problem with that is that then you cannot use a very good feature of copilot which is "accept one word" or "accept one line".
+My main problem with that is that then you cannot use an excellent feature of copilot which is "accept one word" or "accept one line".
 You either accept the whole suggestion or nothing at all.

 There is an [open issue](https://github.com/Saghen/blink.cmp/issues/1498) for this, and if/when it is fixed my